mejitos/cyber-security-base-2023-project-i/writeup/README.md

 #### Description

-The application allows unlimited attempts in guessing correct username and password.
+The application allows unlimited attempts for guessing correct username and password.
 This enables brute force attacks to be carried out.
 Attackers could eventually guess the credentials of all system users.
+This can be done with automated scripts and even in a distributed manner with multiple machines.

 <!--
 ```bash